 A debt counsellor can help you break the cycle with a plan that works for your personal situation.
 From there, they can help you with a strategy for avoiding these schemes in the future as well.

 Your house or car is in danger of being repossessed

-Debt consolidation will allow you to consolidate your debts into one single low interest loan.
-So rather than having multiple monthly repayments, you’ll have one manageable monthly payment.
+- Debt consolidation – Consolidate your debts into one single low-interest loan.
+Rather than having multiple monthly repayments, you’ll have one manageable monthly payment.

-Debt agreements allow you to make regular repayments based on what you can afford – not what is owed.
-It uses Part IX of the Bankruptcy Act, and will freeze the outstanding balance of your debts and stop any further interest, fees or charges.
+- Debt agreements – This solution allows you to make regular repayments based on what you can afford – not what is owed.
+It uses Part IX of the Bankruptcy Act and will freeze the outstanding balance of your debts and stop any further interest, fees or charges.

-An informal payment arrangement is very similar to a debt agreement but isn’t considered an act of bankruptcy.
+- Informal payment arrangement – This is similar to a debt agreement but isn’t considered an act of bankruptcy.
 It will freeze the interest on your debts and stop creditors from calling, and lets you pay back your debts with an affordable plan.